 1.2 Preparatory process for the ITU Secretary-General’s Report

 1.2.1 Discussions at WTPF-21 shall be based solely on a single report by the ITU Secretary-General, and contributions from participants based on that report, prepared in accordance with a procedure adopted by the Council and based on the proposals of Member States and Sector Members, and on the views of Associates, Academia and stakeholders, and WTPF shall not consider drafts of any new Opinions that were not presented during the preparatory period foreseen for drawing up the Secretary-General’s report prior to the forum (Resolution 2 (Rev. Dubai, 2018)).
-This Report outlines a potential scope for discussions and presents some of the policy issues under consideration among different stakeholder groups on new and emerging digital technologies and trends.
+This Report outlines a potential scope for discussions and presents some of the topics under consideration among different stakeholder groups on policies to mobilize new and emerging telecommunications/ICTs for sustainable development.

 1.2.2 In accordance with Decision 611 of ITU Council 2019, the ITU Secretary-General will convene an Informal Experts Group (IEG), each of whom is active in preparing for WTPF-21.
-A circular letter (CL-19/34) has been sent to Member States, the State of Palestine, Sector Members, Associates, Academia, and Organizations which have the right to attend ITU conferences and meetings as observers on 18 July 2019 calling for nomination of experts to constitute the IEG.
+A circular letter (CL-19/34) has been sent to Member States, the “State of Palestine,” Sector Members, Associates, Academia, and Organizations which have the right to attend ITU conferences and meetings as observers on 18 July 2019 calling for nomination of experts to constitute the IEG.

 1.2.3 The preparatory process will be guided by the timetable set out as Annex 2 in Decision 611 and in Table 1 below.